Portosystemic Shunts In Your Dog And Cat

 This is the least effective way to confirm that your pet has a portosystemic shunt and to confirm its location.
 But many pet owners just don’t have the financial means to afford the better options.
 Others may live far from institutions that have the capability of performing anything else.
 It is quite easy to miss seeing a shunt during surgery.
 The only advantage, other than cost, is that the veterinarian can examine all your pets’ abdominal organs and, perhaps, find other things that need correcting.

-Can My Veterinarian Fix This Problem Surgically?
+Can My Veterinarian Fix My Pet’s Problem Surgically?

-Yes, In many cases a veterinarian can.
+Yes, In many cases a specialized veterinary surgeon can.

 But this is not something you would want a general practice veterinarian to attempt.
 You want this performed at a large veterinary center by a board certified veterinary surgeon who has done many of the same surgeries in the past.
 One backed up by a team of seasoned technicians and assisting veterinary internists.